DfX-NYUAD/3D-SM-Attack/README.md

 	IO>
 	IO> Parsing the obfuscated F2F mappings ...
 	IO> Done
-	IO>  F2F outputs in bottom (there may be POs among them): 41 IO>   All mappings from bottom to top: 161
-	IO>  F2F outputs in top (there may be POs among them): 34 IO>   All mappings from top to bottom: 130
+	IO>  F2F outputs in bottom tier (there may be POs among them): 41 IO>   All the mapping candidates from bottom to top tier: 161 IO>  F2F outputs in top tier (there may be POs among them): 34 IO>   All the mapping candidates from top to bottom tier: 130 IO>
-	IO>
 	Attack> Trials so far: 1
 	Attack> Trials so far: 2